jmaliksi/blaseball-mike/README.md

 4. `python3 -m twine upload -r pypi dist/*`

 ## Documentation
 Use triple quotes to add docstrings to any public method and class.
-If adding/changing any docstrings, you'll need to update the docs
+Docs will be built and deployed on merges to `main`.

+Manual build
 1. `pip install pdoc3`
 2. `pdoc --html blaseball_mike --force -o docs`

-Include the generated html files with your diff.